 Asexual Propagation, Grafted Lanzones

-Lanzones may be propagated sexually by seeds and asexually by cleft grafting.
-Propagation by seeds has been practiced since earliest times.
-In fact, most bearing and non-bearing lanzones trees in the Philippines have been propagated by this method.
+You can propagate lanzones sexually by seeds and asexually by cleft grafting.
+People have practiced propagation by seeds since the earliest times.
+In fact, most bearing and non-bearing lanzones trees in the Philippines have grown from this method.
 Many farmers claimed that seed propagation is better than asexual methods since the latter do not offer any additional advantage.
 This claim may be partly true in the sense that lanzones seed is apomictic and the resulting plants being part of the maternal tissue of the seed would inherit the same qualities of the mother tree.
 However, one main disadvantage of plants grown from seeds is the much longer waiting time (about 15 years) before the trees flower and bear fruits.

 For this reason alone, the use of asexually propagated planting materials appears to be the best alternative option.
 Propagation by cleft grafting is the best and most widely used asexual method.
 The scions used are straight, terminal, well mature and non-petioled shoots about 1 cm in diameter and cut 10-15 cm long.
 Seedling rootstocks are usually ready for cleft grafting when they are about 1-1.5 years old or when their stems have reached the diameter of a pencil.